 - Periodic resident surveys designed to elicit feedback on our service quality.

-- Annually, all Guardian Management LLC employees complete Fair Housing I and II courses through online training.
+- Annually, all Guardian Management LLC employees complete Fair Housing courses through online training.

 Guardian adheres to city, state, and federal Fair Housing laws, barring any discrimination in the rental of property based on race, color, national origin, religion, sex, sexual orientation, source of income, familial status, marital status, or physical or mental disability.
 Property rental offers are available on an equal opportunity basis, and all efforts are taken to ensure that tenant screening practices are low barrier.
 Potential residents are screened based on the property’s Tenant Selection Plan.
 If a denial is indicated, the application is reviewed by a third party to determine if the denial is appropriate.
 If a denial is issued, documentation is provided and applicants are offered the opportunity to appeal.
 Our third-party reviewer will examine the appeal, and, if necessary, we will engage our legal team to evaluate.
 Our goal is to provide housing, and our process intends to give applicants every opportunity to succeed.